 The Telephone Consumer Protection Act (TCPA) was passed by the United States Congress to limit the use of automatic dialing systems, or robocalls, used by lenders, telemarketers and debt collectors as an inexpensive method to contact consumers.

 Follow these steps to stop unwanted robocalls to your cell phone.

 Send a letter through Certified Mail, Return Receipt to the collection agency, bank, or telemarketer that is contacting you.
-You can use this letter as a template.
-Be sure to retain a copy of this letter for your records.
-If you don’t have their street address, you can send a text message and email or tell them verbally.
-However, written communication is best.
+Request that your number be removed from their call records and that calls stop immediately.
+Be sure to retain a copy of your letter for your records.

 Create a Call Log

-If the calls continue, use this contact log to keep track of the call date, time of day, caller ID, name of the caller or company, and any details of the message, text, or phone conversation.
+If the calls continue, log the calls with date, time of day, caller ID, name of the caller or company, and any details of the message, text, or phone conversation.
 Make sure to retain all voice and text messages.